The Romantic Road Travel Guide

 The Romantic Road starts in Wurzburg, a town famous for its wineries and gourmet restaurants.
 Visitors should be sure to see the Residence Palace, a UNESCO World Heritage Site.

-Pfaffenwinkel and Neuschwanstein are also key stops on the route, famous for their churches, castles, and pretty rolling countryside.
+Pfaffenwinkel and Neuschwanstein are key stops on the route, famous for their churches, castles, and pretty rolling countryside.

 There are many ways to travel the Romantic Road: by train, bus tour, car, or even bicycle.
 Hop-on, hop-off bus tickets are available from Frankfurt, and you can also hire bicycles at any train station for only a few euros if you have a valid train ticket.